Huda Hamed

 Huda Hamed (Arabic: هدى حمد) is an Omani writer and journalist born in 1981.
 She has published five collections of short stories and four novels.
 In 2009, her short story collection Things Are Not Where They Should Be won the Sharjah Award for Arab Creativity and Best Omani Publication.

 Biography

 Huda Hamed was born in Rustaq, Oman in 1981.
 She graduated from the University of Aleppo with a bachelor's degree in Arabic literature.
 After graduation, she worked as a journalist in the cultural section of the Oman newspaper.
 Later, she served as editor-in-chief of Day and Day, the first Omani book-review website.
-She currently works as editor of Omani cultural magazine Nazwa.
+She currently works as editor of the Omani cultural magazine Nazwa.

 In 2009, her short story Things Are Not Where They Should Be, published by Dar al-Adab, won the Sharjah Award for Arab Creativity and also Best Omani Publication.
 Her novel Who Counts the Stairs was one of six novels written during Najwa Barakat's writers' workshop that was later published by Dar al-Adab.